hjcian/grpc-web-istio-practice/README.md

   🏃  Starting tunnel for service istio-ingressgateway.
   Password: *****
   ```
-- then test the backend using port 80 should still work
+- then test the backend at another terminal by assigned target port:80
   ```bash
   $ go run go-client/main.go -p 80
   2022/07/09 21:53:16 server says: I like 🍕  and 🍣 !